 Administered through the USVI Department of Tourism, DINE VI is a program developed to promote to visitors and local foodies cuisine inspired by traditional fare and dishes made with locally sourced ingredients at special price fix menu offerings.

 Moving Women Theatre Ensemble’s goal is to establish a community theatre group in Frederiksted that addresses social and economic needs of that community as well as to provide local entertainment.

 Music in Motion School of Higher Dance Education is a dance school located on the island of St. Croix, U.S. Virgin Islands.
 Founded in 1983, Music in Motion provides professional ballet training to children ages 3-19 in an after school/extra-curricular program.
 Classes are very disciplined, focusing on positive behaviors and attitudes and high self-esteem while training students as if they are all potential career dancers.
 Ballet training uses the Vaganova method, however, tap, jazz, modern, lyrical, hip-hop and cultural dances (African, Calypso, Quadrille, Latin) are also part of the curriculum for the more advanced performers.

 The mission of the St. Croix Seashell Society, Inc. is to inspire, educate and increase awareness of seashell mollusks through exhibits and other educational programs.

-A community-based, civic organization committed to “smart growth” and embracing Crucian heritage and culture as a cornerstone of economic development.
+A community-based, civic organization, SUCCEED is committed to “smart growth” and embracing Crucian heritage and culture as a cornerstone of economic development.